kiwi0fruit/jats/README.md

 ### 11.5 Dominant-agnostic type names

-If non-standard dominant Khizhnyak functions are real then type names should be revised.
-The simplest way would be the return to axes without noting the dominant function.
-But this would require distinguishing from MBTI names and in particular fixing JP-switch ambiguity.
-So I suggest to rearrange and append new YO dynamic-nondynamic axis notation so that INT+IR could not be mistaken with INTJ.
-INT+IR would have I+IR Gulenko's Temperament (balanced-stable) be rational and introverted and have a static dominant function.
-But INTJ has dominant Ni. that is a dynamic function.

 |               |                     **E−IR**                     |                     **I+IR**                     |                     **I−ER**                     |                     **E+ER**                     |
 |:------------- |:-----------------------------------------------:|:-----------------------------------------------:|:-----------------------------------------------:|:-----------------------------------------------:|
 | α             |                   **ENT−IR 1**                   |                   **INT+IR 2**                   |                   **ISF−ER 3**                   |                   **ESF+ER 4**                   |